Oppenheimer lifts Sonim Technologies Inc. [SONM] price estimate. Who else is bullish?

-Sonim Technologies Inc. [NASDAQ: SONM] gained 0.92% on the last trading session, reaching $0.44 price per share at the time.
+Sonim Technologies Inc. [NASDAQ: SONM] jumped around 0.05 points on Tuesday, while shares priced at $0.50 at the close of the session, up 11.73%.
 The company report on August 17, 2021 that Sonim Reports Second Quarter Results.

 Focused on Launch of Next Generation Ultra-Rugged Mobile Phone Products.